Union Station (Ogden, Utah): Butterfly canopy and passenger platforms

-Similar canopies are used at the adjacent Ogden Central Station as a reference to Ogden's railroading past.
+Similar canopies are used at the adjacent Ogden Central station as a reference to Ogden's railroading past.

-The Butterfly Canopy and platforms are host to Union Pacific's Steam Team during their east–west trips over the Transcontinental Railroad route and the former Rio Grande Soldier Summit route.
+The Butterfly Canopy and platforms are host to UP's Steam Team during their east–west trips over the Transcontinental Railroad route and the former Rio Grande Soldier Summit route.
 The operating water column at the north end, which is connected to the Ogden City water line, allows the steam locomotives to be serviced conveniently.